Abu Dhabi shares record, avoids tensions in the Middle East: in the MS | ExBulletin

 Abu Dhabi shares record, avoids tensions in the Middle East: in the MS

-Subscribe to our Middle East newsletter and follow us @Middle East for regional news.
+The main Abu Dhabis stock index hit an all-time high, even amid heightened tensions in the region, as the largest benchmark member jumped on hopes of foreign influxes.

-Abu Dhabi’s main stock index hit a record high, even amid heightened tensions in the region, as the largest member of the benchmarkjumped on hopes of foreign entries.
+The ADX General Index climbed 3.5% at the close on Sunday, after rising as much as 3.8% previously, boosted by gains from First Abu Dhabi Bank PJSC, the UAE’s largest lender.
+The stock jumped 10%, the biggest jump in more than a year, ending at the highest level since July 2019.
+MSCI Inc. last week announced a quarterly review that could trigger flows of around $ 500 million. of dollars from abroad to the lender, according to Arqaam Capitale.

-The rally in Abu Dhabi took place despite rising tensions in the Middle East over clashes between Israelis and Palestiniansclimbing.
+The rally in Abu Dhabi took place despite rising tensions in the Middle East as clashes between Israelis and Palestinians escalated.
 Israel’s benchmark TA-35 fell 0.5% last week and the larger TA-125 fell 0.6%, the first weekly retreat since March 25.

-The Palestine Stock Exchange’s Al Quds index fell as low as 0.7% on Sunday, reducing this year’s gain to 3.4%.
+The Palestine Stock Exchange’s Al Quds index on Sunday closed 0.1%, reducing this year’s gain to 4.1%.
 The market was closed for most of the past week due to a public holiday, when clashes escalated.

 According to Joice Mathew, head of equity research at United Securities in Muscat, positive earnings that have exceeded expectations of some UAE companies are outweighing geopolitical risk for the time being.